djo1996/Palimpsa/README.md

 ## 🚀 Quick Start: Shakespeare (NanoGPT)

 Before launching large-scale runs, verify that the kernels are compiling and the model converges by training on the Shakespeare dataset.
+You can easily switch between **Palimpsa**, **GLA**, and **Gated DeltaNet** using the `--model` argument.

 ```bash
 # 1. Prepare data